 It also covers more advanced topics, including astrophotography, long exposure photography, flash photography, and HDR photography.

-You get feedback from me as you progress, access to webinars, interviews and videos, as well as exclusive membership of a Facebook group where you can get feedback on your work and take part in regular challenges.
+You get feedback from me as you progress, access to webinars, interviews, and videos, as well as exclusive membership of a Facebook group where you can get feedback on your work and take part in regular challenges.

 It’s available for an amazing one-off price for lifetime access, and I think you should check it out.
-Which you can do by clicking here.
+You can do so by clicking here.

 Towab Muhammad Yusuf says